Oh boy, the version number debate has popped up again. The only sensible words on this subject come from RJBS:

 - Spend more time building software people can and want to use than worrying about marketing concerns like version numbers.

 Nobody used Rails back in 2006 because it had great documentation or a good version number or a coherent language design.
-They used it because, daaaaaaaang it was a lot easier to build a decent website than most of the other technologies out there.
+They used it because it was a lot easier to build a decent website than most of the other technologies out there.

-Note well that this is a beginner concern, the same way that, daaaaaaaaang is it easier to slap a few PHP tags in a web page and FTP it to a server rather than mucking about with Unix permissions and /cgi-bin directories.
+Note well that this is a beginner concern, the same way that is it easier to slap a few PHP tags in a web page and FTP it to a server rather than mucking about with Unix permissions and /cgi-bin directories.

 I feel the same way about Moose and Plack and DBIx::Class and the Perl testing ecosystem and the CPAN and, lately, the relative ease of working Unicode.
-I'd love to have sane function signatures, of course, and core multidispatch and a core MOP, but daaaaaaaaaang if I can't solve a lot of problems with not much code.
-(Okay, lightweight parallelism and immutability and laziness too, but at some point Haskell has to be better than Perl for certain problems.)
+I'd love to have sane function signatures, of course, and core multidispatch and a core MOP, but I can solve a lot of problems with not much code.
+(Lightweight parallelism and immutability and laziness too, but at some point Haskell has to be better than Perl for certain problems.)

 (One might also examine the timeframe for Python 3 replacing Python 2, especially the dominant sentiment which seems to be "I'll migrate when the projects I depend on migrate."
 Some people might like to believe that the Python community is composed entirely of humorless grownups of the type who see a larger version number and gravitate toward that, but if bigger numbers aren't obviously better even in the Python world, I think we can discard that notion in the Perl world as well.)